backstage/community-plugins/workspaces/linguist/.changeset/dry-teachers-tap.md

 '@backstage-community/plugin-linguist-backend': minor
 ---

-**BREAKING** Removed support for what is known as the legacy backend, please ue the New Backend System.
+**BREAKING** Removed support for what is known as the legacy backend, please use the New Backend System.